 - Delta (severe)

-Zero (0) is exactly what the name implies–there is zero threat, conditions are normal.
-The DoD labels this state as “routine” with nothing unusual to be concerned with.
-However, that does NOT mean there are no health guidelines issued for this level.
-The guidelines are very familiar to most Americans, and involve best practices for avoiding the spread of illness in general.
+Zero (0) means there’s no community transmission and conditions are normal.
+The DoD labels this state as “routine.”
+That does not mean there are no health guidelines issued for this level.
+The guidelines are very familiar to most Americans and involve best practices for avoiding the spread of illness in general.

 Those guidelines include: